jpjpjp/lunchmoney-python-utils/README.md

   - START_DATE_STR  - Earliest date to fetch transactions, in MM/DD/YYYY format
   - END_DATE_STR - Latest date to fetch transactions from, in MM/DD/YYYY format
   - LOOKBACK_LM_DUP_DAYS - The number of days to lookback for potential duplicates.
 This is necessary if a transaction was somehow categorized when it was pending and when it settled the date was actually later.
 It's also useful when comparing Lunch Money/Plaid transactions with imported data since the transaction date can often be different - default is 7
   - CACHE DIR and LM_FETCHED_TRANSACTIONS_CACHE - The directory and name of a cache file for transactions fetched via the API.
 This is useful if you run this script multiple times.
-After the first API request the data is written to `{CACH_DIR}/{LM_FETCHED_TRANSACTIONS_CACHE}-{START_DATE_STR}-${END_DATE_STR}.csv`.
+After the first API request the data is written to `{CACHE_DIR}/{LM_FETCHED_TRANSACTIONS_CACHE}-{START_DATE_STR}-${END_DATE_STR}.csv`.
 Future requests for transactions from the same data range will use the cached copy if the file exists.
 Delete this file to force a refresh pull from the API
-  - ASK_UPDATE_NON_DUPS - When this parameter is set to True, and the user indentifies a potential set of duplicates as non duplicates, it will ask the user if they want to update the Payee or Notes field to make it clearer what the distinction is between the transactions.
+  - ASK_UPDATE_NON_DUPS - When this parameter is set to True, and the user identifies a potential set of duplicates as non duplicates, it will ask the user if they want to update the Payee or Notes field to make it clearer what the distinction is between the transactions.
 This is useful when the script is run for "periodic hygiene" on your LunchMoney transactions, and most potential duplicates are actually legitimate.
 This level of interactivity can be cumbersome however if you are running this script after accidentally importing tons of plaid transactions that duplicate what you already imported in Mint.
-In this case it is reccomended to set this configuration paramter to False to move more quickly through a large set of duplicate transacations.
+In this case it is recommended to set this configuration parameter to False to move more quickly through a large set of duplicate transactions.

 ### Running the script